josephliefeld/TrekTrak_Capstone/CONTRIBUTING.md

 ## Branching & Workflow

 Describe the workflow (e.g., trunk-based or GitFlow), default branch, branch naming, and when to rebase vs. merge.
+We will be using a trunk-based workflow.
+Each person will be working on their own branch.
+Default branch is main.

+**Branch Naming**
+name_webapp
+name_mobileapp

+We will be merging branches to main after completing any features/changes.
 ## Issues & Planning

 Explain how to file issues, required templates/labels, estimation, and triage/assignment practices.